AIcrowd/food-recognition-benchmark-starter-kit/README.md

     "gpu": false
 }
 ```
-This file is used to identify your submission as a part of the Snake Species Identification Challenge.
+This file is used to identify your submission as a part of the Food Recognition Challenge.
 You must use the `challenge_id` and `grader_id` specified above in the submission.
 The `gpu` key in the `aicrowd.json` lets your specify if your submission requires a GPU or not.
 In which case, a NVIDIA-K80 will be made available to your submission when evaluation the submission.

 #### Submission environment configuration
 You can specify the software runtime of your code by modifying the included [Dockerfile](Dockerfile).